 This lets you control what information is displayed in your product table and how everything works, like whether or not to display certain product attributes or how the add to cart functionality will work.

-It's worth perusing all the available settings and choosing the ones that fit your unique situation.
+It's worth reading through all the available settings and choosing the ones that fit your situation.
 However, we're just going to cover the basics that are essential to design your WooCommerce category page.

 First, find the Columns setting under the Table content section.
 This is where you'll control what information appears in your table.
 In addition to displaying core product information, you can also display product attributes, custom fields, and more.

 You can find a full list of column options here, but this configuration is a good basic version that will work for most stores: